-Provision of palliative care consistently shows improved outcomes for patients in both in- and out-patient settings.5 Palliative care has been associated with reduction in symptom burden, higher satisfaction with care, higher referrals to hospice, and lower days in a hospital.^{6,7} For patients with cancer, early delivery of palliative care has been associated with increased quality of life and with longer life.^{8,9} Use of supportive services like palliative care is associated with transition of end-of-life care from in-hospital to home.10 Palliative care reduces caregiver stress and has been shown to reduce caregiver emotional and spiritual needs as well as increasing caregiver confidence.^{11,12} For many diagnoses, patients who receive palliative care earlier on in the course of their disease have been shown to live longer when compared to those who start palliative care later in the course of illness.13
+Provision of palliative care consistently shows improved outcomes for patients in both in- and outpatient settings.5 Palliative care has been associated with reduction in symptom burden, higher satisfaction with care, more appropriate referrals to hospice, and fewer days in a hospital.^{6,7} For patients with cancer, early delivery of palliative care has been associated with increased quality of life and with longer life.^{8,9} Use of supportive services like palliative care is associated with transition of end-of-life care from in-hospital to home.10 Palliative care reduces caregiver stress and has been shown to reduce caregiver emotional and spiritual needs as well as increasing caregiver confidence.^{11,12} For many diagnoses, patients who receive palliative care earlier on in the course of their disease have been shown to live longer and with a higher quality of life when compared to those who start palliative care later in the course of illness.^{9,13}

 While palliative care grew out of the hospice movement, palliative care is distinct from hospice care and applicable to a wider population of people.
-Oncology care has been an earlier adaptor of providing palliative care, but access remains inconsistent within oncology and especially for other diagnoses.
-Palliative care is largely offered in larger, not-for-profit, urban hospital settings.
-14 In Washington State, 92% hospitals with greater than 300 beds have a palliative care program while 32% of those with fewer than 50 beds have a palliative care program.
-15 Among oncology patients within the Veterans Administration, 52% received palliative care and those who received care did so for a median of 38 days prior to death.
-16
+Oncology has been an earlier adaptor in providing palliative care, but access remains inconsistent within oncology and especially for diagnoses outside of cancer.
+Palliative care is largely offered in larger, not-for-profit, urban hospital settings.14 Among oncology patients within the Veterans Administration, 52% received palliative care and those who received care did so for a median of 38 days prior to death.15 In Washington State, 92% hospitals with greater than 300 beds have a palliative care program while 32% of those with fewer than 50 beds have a palliative care program.16